flexiondotorg/ArchInstaller/README.md

   * UEFI support - waiting for more complete UEFI support in SYSLINUX.
   * Maybe allow locating `/home` on a different disk.
   * Maybe add LVM and LUKS capability to disk partitioning.
-  * Maybe add ZFS support.P.
+  * Maybe add ZFS support.

 ### Power Management TODO